michaella-atienza/Python/README.md

 4. **Webscraping iGEM/Biotech news:** Using BeautifulSoup and Requests to automate data entry & archiving of related news.

 ## About Me
 I'm a recovering plant research technician who fell in love with data analysis, and is now determined to pivot from the bench and greenhouse into data analytics.
+Now, I am currently pursuing a remote Masters in Analytics with Georgia Tech while looking for my next position in data.

 **Contact**
 **Email:** mysicella@gmail.com